 If you’re ready to make room for your summer wardrobe, hire or buy your moving boxes with Hire A Box.
 We hire and sell durable cardboard moving boxes and packaging materials to people moving home or office or downsizing their wardrobes.
-We offer delivery and pick up in the metro areas of Sydney, Melbourne, Brisbane, Perth, Adelaide and Gold Coast.
+We offer delivery and pick up in the metro areas of Sydney, Melbourne, Perth and Adelaide.

 For more information on how we can help you with your move, call us on 1300 858 446 or contact us via the website today.

 This article was written in conjunction with carpet cleaning company Stay Clean.